We are doing science for policy

 This Code of Conduct sets out the basic principles to be followed by all parties involved in broadband equipment, operating in Europe, in respect of energy efficient equipment.

-Go to the Code of Conduct for Broadband Communication Equipment group on the E3P.
+For more details and documentation, visit the Code of Conduct for Broadband Communication Equipment group on E3P.